Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Introduction

+Consequently, a critical part of the vulnerability analysis are methods/models for design of effective and stealthy attack vectors.
+Such \textit{attack generators} should capture how both attack stealthiness and effectiveness are affected by system dynamics, which in general is nonlinear; this prevents the use of existing model-based methods derived for linear time-invariant (LTI) systems (e.g., \cite{mo2010false,kwon2014analysis,smith2015covert,teixeira2012revealing,sui2020vulnerability}).
+To address this challenge, we employ deep learning to develop generators of such effective yet stealthy attack signals (i.e., time series).
+Specifically, we provide grey-box yet model-free methods that only use the estimator model (and not the plant model) to train stealthy attack generators. {We show that to remain stealthy, the attack generator should exhibit a suitable unstable dynamics, resulting \emph{{in large (potentially unbounded) attack vectors over time}}; this also prevents the use of standard robustness-based analysis techniques that consider performance degradation in the presence of {{bounded}} input disturbances.}

-The main difficulty in designing effective stealthy attacks for real-world systems with nonlinear dynamics is their complexity.
-To address this challenge, we employ deep learning to develop generators of such maximally effective yet stealthy attack signals (i.e., time series).
-Specifically, we propose two models for design of the attack vectors; each model requires different levels of runtime information from the state estimator (i.e., the current sensor measurements and the previous state estimation, or only the current sensor measurement).
-Both models are based on feed-forward neural networks (FNN) and trained offline such that the cost function captures the impact the attack would have on the estimation error and stealthiness requirements.
-Finally, we illustrate the use and evaluate effectiveness of our approach on case studies in the domain of autonomous driving and unmanned aerial vehicles (UAVs).
+We propose two attack-generator models for design of such stealthy attack vectors.
+Each model requires different levels of runtime information from the state estimator -- i.e., the current sensor measurements and the previous state estimation, or only the current sensor measurements.
+The two models, based on feed-forward neural networks (FNN) and recurrent neural networks (RNN), are trained offline using a cost function that captures the impact the attack would have on the estimation error (and thus QoC) as well as stealthiness requirements.
+To capture the expectation operation in the cost function, we employ Monte Carlo (MC) simulation.

+Finally, we illustrate the use and evaluate effectiveness of our approach on three case studies, from inverted pendulum to autonomous driving vehicles (ADVs) and unmanned aerial vehicles (UAVs).
+We show that when a suitably large time-duration is used for offline training, on average the learned FNN-based attacks slightly outperform the RNN-based attacks.
+However, this comes at a price;~they require additional system information at the runtime -- i.e., local state estimation.
+Furthermore, we demonstrate attack generalizability on a complex case study based on CARLA urban autonomous driving simulator~\cite{dosovitskiy2017carla}; by training the attack generator models on a simple path and then showing their effectiveness on more complex scenarios.
+We also show the robustness of the proposed attack design to changes in sensing frequencies.